-- Collect and organize all your financial information and store in a secure place.
+- Collect and organize all of your financial information and store in a secure place.
 This should include basic information about your income, property, investments, insurance, and savings.
-As many people today maintain their accounts online, it may be best to create one document with basic information including account numbers, account management and customer service contact information.
-Tell a trusted family member, friend, or professional advisor how they can access this information.
+As many people today maintain their accounts online, it may be best to create one document with basic information, including account numbers, account management, and customer service contact information.
+Tell a trusted family member, friend, or professional advisor how this information can be assessed.

 - A health care proxy that empowers someone to make medical decisions.

 - A living will to communicate health care wishes.

 - A will that determines how a person’s assets and property should be distributed upon death, custody of minor children, and funeral and/or burial arrangements.

 - A living trust to determine how assets should be managed during disability, illness, and/or incapacitation.